software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 2. As an anonymous user I want to sign in so that I can manage my personal reading recommendations
 3. As a signed in user I want to associate the added reading recommendation with my account so that I can manage my personal reading recommendations

+For the _first user story_, the Developers came up with the following tasks:

+1. Add the spring-boot-starter-security and thymeleaf-extras-springsecurity6 dependencies for the project
+2. Add a Spring Security configuration class
+3. Add a User JPA entity class with id, username, role and passwordHash attributes, and a UserRepository JPA repository class
+4. Add a Thymeleaf template for the user registration form
+5. Add a UserController controller class and a method for rendering the user registration form
+6. Add a method for the UserController class that saves the user to the database
+7. Add a "Register" link to the navigation bar

 For the _second user story_, the Developers came up with the following tasks:

 1. Add the form login configuration to the Spring Security configuration
-2. Add a /api/users/current REST API endpoint that returns the authenticated user's information
+2. Add a UserRestController controller class and a method for the /api/users/current REST API endpoint that returns the authenticated user's information
 3. Hide the "Add a reading recommendation" link in the reading recommendation list page if the user is not authenticated
 4. Hide the "Add a category" link in the category list page if the user is not authenticated
 5. Hide the "Register" link in the navigation bar if the user is authenticated
 6. Add a "Sign in" link to the navigation bar which is visible if the user is not authenticated

-For the _third user story_, the Developers came up with the following tasks:

-1. Add the relationship attributes for User and ReadingRecommendation JPA entity classes
-2. Associate the authenticated user with the reading recommendation in the controller method handling the add form submission
-3. Hide the "Edit" link in the reading recommendation list if the recommendation is not added by the user
-4. Check that the reading recommendation's user matches the authenticated user in the controller method handling the edit form submission
+{: .note }
+The tasks described above are suggestions, feel free to alter them or add new tasks.

 {: .important-title }